The Space Between Self-Esteem and Self Compassion: Kristin Neff at TEDx Centennial Park Women

 Psychologists: UC San Diego Center for Mindfulness is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The UC San Diego Center for Mindfulness maintains responsibility for this program and its content.
-24.0 contact hours.
+24.0 CE credit.

 California licensed MFTs, LPCCs, LEPs, LCSWs: This activity is an approved continuing education program by the American Psychological Association.
 Credit hours may be applied to your license renewal through the California Board of Behavioral Sciences.
-24.0 contact hours.
+24.0 CE credit.